Methods of Whisking, Handling and Folding Egg White and Egg Yolk

 1. How to separate egg white and egg yolk professionally?

-Have two bowls ready, Crack the egg as close its centre as possible by hitting the shell firmly against the edge of a bowl or the sharp edge of a counter.
+- Have two bowls ready, Crack the egg as close to its center as possible by hitting the shell firmly against the edge of a bowl or the sharp edge of a counter.

-Pour yolk from the shell to shell, allowing white to dribble into the bowl.
+- Pour yolk from the shell into the shell, allowing white to dribble into the bowl.

-Use one side of the shell to detach remaining white from the yolk.
+- Use one side of the shell to detach the remaining white from the yolk.

-Any bits of yolk which might slip into the bowl.
+- Any bits of yolk that might slip into the bowl.

 2. Steps for whisking egg white:

-Thinner the blade or finer the whip, the smaller are the air cells and finer is the foam.
+- The thinner the blade or finer the whip, the smaller the air cells and the finer the foam.

-Use a copper or stainless steel bowl as glass and ceramic bowl seems to repel the whites and separate them.
+- Use a copper or stainless steel bowl as glass and ceramic bowls seem to repel the whites and separate them.

-Sugar stabilizes the foam and prevents them from becoming grainy, but only be added after the whites are stiff.
+- Sugar stabilizes the foam and prevents it from becoming grainy, but only be added after the whites are stiff.

-Water to be added or incorporated towards the end of beating the egg white.
+- Water is to be added or incorporated towards the end of beating the egg white.

 3. Steps for whisking egg yolk:

-Add the egg yolks to the mixture and set the mixture to the low speed.
+- Add the egg yolks to the mixture and set the mixture to a low speed.

-With the mixer on low speed, add the sugar at the side of the bowl.
+- With the mixer on low speed, add the sugar to the side of the bowl.

-Then start again at high speed and beat until thick and lemon coloured about 4 to 5 minutes.
+- Then start again at high speed and beat until thick and lemon colored about 4 to 5 minutes.

-One can see that the egg yolk will fall in a ribbon pattern when you lift it up with the whisk and sits on top of the swirl for 1-2 seconds before sinking.
+- One can see that the egg yolk will fall in a ribbon pattern when you lift it with the whisk and sit on top of the swirl for 1-2 seconds before sinking.

-Once the mixture will form like a ribbon, at this stage stop the mixture machine.
+- Once the mixture forms like a ribbon, at this stage stop the mixture machine.

 4. Method of folding egg whites:

-Then spoon in the remaining whites and gently folds in by using a rubber spatula.
+- Then spoon in the remaining whites and gently fold in by using a rubber spatula.

 5. How to handle beaten egg whites properly?